 which is, up to an additive constant,

-where $M_{\rm Img}$ and $M_{\Delta t_{\rm AB}}$ are the model predicted image and time delay of the system ; $\sigma_{ i}$ is the pixels's noise and $\sigma_{\dtab}$ the uncertainty on the time delay.
-We use 10 times as many walkers as there are parameters in the model, and we use the last 1\,000 out of 20\,000 iterations to construct the posterior of a given modelling setup.
+where $M_{\rm Img}$ and $M_{\Delta t_{\rm AB}}$ are the model-predicted image and time delay of the system; $\sigma_{ i}$ is the pixel's noise, and $\sigma_{\dtab}$ the uncertainty on the time delay.
+We used ten times as many walkers as there are parameters in the model, and we used the last 1\,000 out of 20\,000 iterations to construct the posterior of a given modelling setup.
 The best reconstructions of the HST imaging with power-law and composite models shown in Fig.~\ref{fig:residuals} demonstrate that all relevant features in the light are correctly predicted.
-The convergence profile obtained by each model family in every perturber-inclusion scenario are displayed in Fig.\ref{fig:convflexmag}.
-We notice that, with both model families, the convergence of the perturbers P5, P6 and G1 varies substantially between the different scenarios.
+The convergence profile obtained by each model family in every perturber-inclusion scenario is displayed in Fig.\ref{fig:convflexmag}.
+We notice that, with both model families, the convergence of the perturbers P5, P6, and G1 varies substantially between the different scenarios.
 This can be attributed to the fact that these components are aligned in the same direction relative to the main lens, resulting in a degenerate effect on the system.
-Conversely, the convergence of the pertubers P2, P9 and groups G2, G3 are more stable as they are more azimuthally spread.
+Conversely, the convergence of the perturbers P2, P9, and groups G2, G3 are more stable as they are more azimuthally spread.
 We also note that in every scenario, the composite model is cuspier than the power-law one.

 The BIC values computed with the maximum likelihood of each model are presented in Table~\ref{tab:bic}.
 The variance of the BIC is $\sigma_{ \Delta BIC}$ = 73 within the power-law models and $\sigma_{ \Delta BIC}$ = 48 within the composite models.